IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :linenos:

 .. note::
-   Do not forget to describe the class - what it its purpose etc.
+   Do not forget to describe the class - what is its purpose etc.

 Here also a new PyQt signal is set, which will be used later in code and when running the plugin.